 Gradually, Christian academics and incisive popular apologists came to prominence: people like Frank Turek, William Lane Craig, John Lennox, Ravi Zacharias, Alister McGrath, Michael Licona, even Richard Swinburne and Alvin Plantinga.
 They were invited to talk and to appear in debates with prominent atheists, and they gained more and more of a following.
 There was one debater who was especially effective – William Lane Craig.
 Craig is not only a sophisticated thinker, but he’s an extremely effective debater.
 He debated a number of atheists during this period, which gained popularity as a result of the popularity of the New Atheism, and mostly he clearly seemed to come out on top.
 This is when the famous standoff between William Lane Craig and Richard Dawkins occurred.
 Several people challenged Dawkins to a one-on-one debate with Craig.
 Dawkins repeatedly refused, but his excuses changed.
 At first it was because he said Craig is a creationist, and then it was because Craig defended Old Testament violence.
 It seemed suspiciously that Dawkins was trying to find an excuse to avoid having to debate Craig.
 These apologists are responsible for deflating some of the brazenness of the movement.
 They have pointed out that New Atheist arguments are often bad versions of older atheist arguments, and that their worldview tend to be based on long-abandoned logical positivist ideas.
 This may be one reason why they have failed to find any traction in academia.
 Christians who felt beleaguered by the New Atheist confidence eagerly latched onto these new apologists and took what they learnt to their own debates with atheists.

 Also, when they were not engaged in direct debate, the strategy of the New Atheists, it seems, has mostly been to ignore these new apologists.
 They have not engaged them in any serious way.
-The New Atheists have mostly gone after easy targets like young-earth creationists and prominent Christians who say and do foolish things related to their faith.
+The New Atheists have mostly gone after easy targets like young-earth creationists and prominent Christians who are not familiar with apologetics.

 2) Disowned by the Left